 - Transport and processing of goods: Products can be contaminated when they are moved using equipment/conveyances that have previously transported biosecurity risk material.
-Production equipment that is used to produce multiple different products can also be a source of contamination when it is not cleaned sufficiently between production runs.
+Production equipment that is used to produce multiple different products can also be a source of contamination when they are not cleaned sufficiently between production runs.
 Storage sites may contain residues from previous loads that can be unintentionally incorporated into product exported to Australia.
-Where there are inadequate pest controls at the production facility, rodents and other vermin can introduce pathogens of biosecurity concern into product destined for the Australian market.
+Where there are inadequate pest controls at the production facility, rodents and other vermin can introduce infectious organisms into product destined for the Australian market.